 In a 2014 global survey, UN Women examines not only women presence in the industry, but also how films depict women’s reality – certainly not a very flattering picture.
 Here are some (alarming) data from the sample under scrutiny: 30.9% of characters delivering lines are women, 7% of directors are women, 19.7% of screenwriters are women, and 22.7% of producers are women.
 Furthermore, sexualization is the norm for female characters around the world.

 In Spain the situation is not much better.
 A study from CIMA, the Association of Women Filmmakers and Audiovisual Media, shows that men direct 92% of films produced in Spain.
 Female representation in all the other industry jobs, such as photography, production or editing, is also negligible.
 However, 65% of filmmaking school students are women.

-From left to right and top to bottom.
-Film Directors Laura Mora, Hanna Sköld, Pernilla August, Constanza Novick, Katja Wik, Sara Broos, Sophie Fiennes, Francesca Comencini, Nora Twomey and Marcela Said.
+From left to right, top to bottom: directors of the 2018 edition Laura Mora, Hanna Sköld, Pernilla August, Constanza Novick, Katja Wik, Sara Broos, Sophie Fiennes, Francesca Comencini, Nora Twomey and Marcela Said.